 The Review concludes that both the residential and industrial price of electricity would be lower under a CET scheme than under a business as usual approach or an emissions intensity scheme.

-If the CET is implemented, much as was the case under the carbon scheme, businesses will need to check the Change in Law clauses of agreements to see whether they will bear (or be able to pass through) the costs of any expenses incurred by generators, retailers and other affected parties in complying with the CET.
+If the Clean Energy Target is implemented, much as was the case under the carbon scheme, businesses will need to check the Change in Law clauses of agreements to see whether they will bear (or be able to pass through) the costs of any expenses incurred by generators, retailers and other affected parties in complying with the CET.

 Whilst attention has largely been focused on the recommended CET and what it means for reducing carbon emissions, ‘clean coal’ and electricity prices, a significant focus of the Review is on the importance of gas as a low emissions substitute for coal and a viable energy source to complement the renewables sector.
 It notes that gas and electricity markets are closely connected and a secure and reliable gas supply is crucial for secure and reliable electricity generation.